Skip to Content

 6. Maintain Surveillance on your mulch to avoid fire

-Another consistent routine to stay safe is to maintain proper surveillance of your mulches.
-And this is particularly relevant in the period when the rainfall is below average or the temperature is warm.
+Another consistent routine to stay safe is maintaining proper Surveillance of your mulches.
+And this is particularly relevant when the rainfall is below average, or the temperature is warm.
 This is because your mulches are more likely to ignite during this period.

 7. Avoid Discarding Smoking Materials on Mulches to avoid fire

-The negligent dropping of smoking materials on mulches has contributed its fair share to recent fire outbreaks.
+The negligent dropping of smoking materials on mulches has contributed to recent fire outbreaks.
 And this is primarily due to various smoking policies prohibiting smoking within facilities.

 To reduce the risk of fire outbreaks, avoid dropping your smoking materials on mulches and instead utilize receptacles to discard your cigars or cigarettes.

-Also, where necessary, ensure that proper trash cans are available close to your mulch area.
+Also, ensure that proper trash cans are available close to your mulch area where necessary.
 This way, you can reduce the risk of outsiders dropping smoking materials on your mulch.

 8. Store Mulch Properly to lessen fire hazards

-It can be dangerous to store or pile mulch, especially for a long time.
+Storing or storing mulch can be dangerous, especially for a long time.
 Ensure that they are always appropriately stored and avoid having high piles.

 Constantly reduce the height of the mulch collection and break the pile into smaller piles.

-Also, avoid placing the piles under the sun directly, and this increases the heat buildup within the bank, which increases the possibility of ignition.
+Also, avoid placing the piles under the sun directly, as this increases the heat buildup within the bank, which increases the possibility of ignition.

 What Are Mulch Fires?